(Required, completed only once if there is no break in service)

 A federal form used to verify that the student is authorized to work in the United States.
-Only one form is required for all the years the student works at CWU, unless there is a lapse in enrollment of more than one quarter.
-If the student has a lapse and is not enrolled at least half-time for more than one quarter, please send the student to Student Employment for recertification of the I-9.
+Only one form is required for all the years the student works at CWU, unless there is a lapse in enrollment of more than one year.
+If the student has a lapse and is not enrolled at least half-time for more than one year, please send the student to Student Employment for recertification of the I-9.
 (The I-9 for students working at the Centers will be completed by the site director, or designee.)

 STUDENTS: Before you come to campus, make sure that you have proper ID and proof of eligibility to work in the United States.
 You must show ORIGINAL documents when completing the I-9; copies will not be sufficient and will result in a delay of employment.

 (Optional, used to request changes to standard payroll deductions)